What Is Desoxyn Used For?

 - Social skills training to build effective communication.

-- Self-help groups to expand appropriate support in recovery.
+- Self-help groups—such as 12-step programs—to expand appropriate support in recovery.

 - Vocational counseling to find adequate employment.